 - Measurements in SPDM are represented in the form of measurement blocks.
 Measurement block defines the measurement block structure.
-A device can present measurements of different elements of its internal state, as well as metadata to assist in the attestation of its state via measurements, as separate blocks.
+A device may present measurements of different elements of its internal state, as well as metadata to assist in the attestation of its state via measurements, as separate blocks.
 The GET_MEASUREMENTS request message enables a Requester to query a Responder for the number of individual measurement blocks it supports, and request either specific blocks or all available blocks.
 The MEASUREMENTS response message returns the requested blocks.
 A collection of more than one measurement blocks is called a measurement record. - Because issuing GET_MEASUREMENTS clears the M1/M2 message transcript, it is recommended that a Requester does not send this message until it has received at least one successful CHALLENGE_AUTH response message from the Responder.
-This ensures that the information in message pairs GET_DIGESTS / DIGESTS and GET_CERTIFICATES / CERTIFICATES has been authenticated at least once. - 398 Table 40 GET_MEASUREMENTS request message format shows the GET_MEASUREMENTS request message format. - 399 Table 41 GET_MEASUREMENTS request attributes shows the GET_MEASUREMENTS request message attributes. - Table 43 Successful MEASUREMENTS response message format shows the MEASUREMENTS response message format.
-The measurement blocks in MeasurementRecord shall be sorted in ascending order by index. - Table 40 GET_MEASUREMENTS request message format
+This ensures that the information in message pairs GET_DIGESTS / DIGESTS and GET_CERTIFICATES / CERTIFICATES has been authenticated at least once. - 353 The GET_MEASUREMENTS request message format table shows the GET_MEASUREMENTS request message format. - The GET_MEASUREMENTS request attributes table shows the GET_MEASUREMENTS request message attributes. - The Successful MEASUREMENTS response message format table shows the MEASUREMENTS response message format.
+The measurement blocks in MeasurementRecord shall be sorted in ascending order by index. - GET_MEASUREMENTS request message format

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0xE0 = GET_MEASUREMENTS .
-See Table 4 - SPDM request codes.
-2 Param1 1 Request attributes.
-See Table 41 - GET_MEASUREMENTS request attributes.
+Offset Field Size (bytes)) Value 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+1 RequestResponseCode 1 0×E0=GET_MEASUREMENTS 2 Param1 1 Request attributes.
+See the GET_MEASUREMENTS request attributes table.
 3 Param2 1 Measurement operation.
 A value of 0x0 shall query the Responder for the total number of measurement blocks available.
 A value of 0xFF shall request all measurement blocks.
 A value between 0x1 and 0xFE, inclusively, shall request the measurement block at the index corresponding to that value.
 4 Nonce NL=32 or NL=0 The Requester should choose a random value.
 This field is only present if Bit [0] of Param1 is 1.
-See Table 41 - GET_MEASUREMENTS request attributes.
-4 + NL SlotIDParam 1 Bit [7:4].
-Reserved.
-Bit [3:0].
-Slot ID.
+See the GET_MEASUREMENTS request attributes table.
+4 + NL SlotIDParam 1 Bit[7:4] = Reserved.
+Bit[3:0] = SlotID .
 Slot number of the Responder certificate chain that shall be used for authenticating the measurement(s).
-If the Responder's public key was provisioned to the Requester previously, this field shall be 0xF.
-This field is only present if Bit [0] of Param1 is 1.
-See Table 41 - GET_MEASUREMENTS request attributes.
+If the Responder's public key was provisioned to the Requester previously, this field shall be 0xF .
+This field is only present if Bit [0] of Param1 is 1 .
+See the GET_MEASUREMENTS request attributes table.

-Table 41 - GET_MEASUREMENTS request attributes
+357 GET_MEASUREMENTS request attributes

-Bit offset Field Description 0 SignatureRequested If the Responder can generate a signature (MEAS_CAP is 10b in the CAPABILITIES response), value of 1 indicates that a signature on the measurement log, such as L1/L2 that MEASUREMENTS signature generation defines, is required.
+Bits Field Description 0 SignatureRequested If the Responder can generate a signature (MEAS_CAP is 10b in the CAPABILITIES response), value of 1 indicates that a signature on the measurement log (L1/L2 defined in MEASUREMENTS signature generation) is required.
 The Nonce field shall be present in the request where this bit is set.
 The Responder shall generate and send a signature in the response.
 Value of 0 indicates that the Requester does not require a signature.
 The Responder shall not generate a signature in the response.
 The Nonce field shall be absent in the request.
 For Responders that cannot generate a signature (MEAS_CAP is 01b in the CAPABILITIES response) the Requester shall always use 0.